MicrosoftDocs/power-platform/power-platform/admin/about-lockbox.md

    - Whether the requester is an isolated identity or is using multifactor authentication.
    - Permissions levels.

    Based on the JIT rule, this request might include an approval from internal Microsoft approvers.
-For example, the approver might be the customer support lead or the DevOps manager.<!--note from editor: If we're talking about who approved the request internally at Microsoft, does this matter to the reader?-->
+For example, the approver might be the customer support lead or the DevOps manager.

 4. When the request asks for direct access to customer data, a lockbox request is generated if the database is protected according to the organization's lockbox policy.
 An email notification is sent to the designated approvers about the pending data access request from Microsoft.